khaledbakar/SelfieFBK/README.md

 to use it wherever you want

 Usage:
--you drag the framework in your project and embed it and sign from general taget .
--in the plist put camera access permission (Privacy-Camera Usage Description).
+-you drag the framework in your project and embed it and sign from general taget .\n -in the plist put camera access permission (Privacy-Camera Usage Description).
--in your viewcontoller you will use it : first you should import SelfieFBK then,use delegate (CaptureOutputPhotoDelegate) to receive the image and implement the func that had. at the end,in action or button you will use the frame work put that code
+-in your viewcontoller you will use it : \n first you should import SelfieFBK then,use delegate (CaptureOutputPhotoDelegate) to receive the image and implement the func that had. at the end,in action or button you will use the frame work put that code